Season Finale! Double Decker Special at the Powerhouse!

 Author: Tom Piazza – The Auburn Conference ( “…intriguing mix of humor and underlying seriousness makes this an engaging change of pace…”) – Kirkus Reviews

-Music: Gospel groovers The Staples Jr. Singers and New Orleans rapper Alfred Banks
+Music: Gospel groovers The Staples Jr. Singers plus fife and drummer Sharde Thomas

-Hosts: Jim Dees and our house band, the Yalobushwhackers Big Band with the Thacker Horns
+Hosts: Jim Dees and our house band, the Yalobushwhacker Big Band with the Thacker Horns and vocalist Mary Frances Massey

 Air times:

-Saturday, May 6 –3 pm (ET) University of Tennessee at Chattanooga
+Saturday, Sept.
+9 –3 pm (ET) WUTC 88.1 FM University of Tennessee at Chattanooga

 7pm (CT) Mississippi Public Broadcasting